digitalsputnik/DS-Voyager-controller/Assets/Documentation/FEATURES.md

 ﻿## In this file is list of features that we would like to implement.

 ## GOALS!
-1. Project handling - Change existing setup without the need to upload all the frames all over again
+1. [Project handling](https://github.com/digitalsputnik/DS-Voyager-controller/milestone/14) - Change existing setup without the need to upload all the frames all over again []
-1. Animation control - fade in/fade-out (preliminary timeline implentation) - [Milestone](https://github.com/digitalsputnik/DS-Voyager-controller/milestone/13)
+1. [Animation control](https://github.com/digitalsputnik/DS-Voyager-controller/milestone/13) - fade in/fade-out (preliminary timeline implentation)
 1. FX settings and CW Sliders: value range vs outcome proportions + for ex Possibility for lower Intesity than 1%
 1. DigitalSputnik.NET - Overview the library for open sourcing
 1. Project and video management (autosave)